JGuzak/iii-script-boilerplate/README.md

 * [force clear iii script by following steps outlined in the `iii` docs](https://github.com/monome/iii?tab=readme-ov-file#modes)
 * disconnect/reconnect the device, launch `diii` if it isn't already running, run `^^c` to clear the script

+If you run into a problem that isn't captured in this section, please [submit issues here](https://github.com/<user name>/<repo name>/issues).
+Make sure to include things like system information and screenshots/logs for the best chance of assistance.